smycynek/baby-shape-swipe/README.md

 ## Building

-This app is 100% Swift with no extra libraries, so it should build relatively easily in XCode 10.
+This app is 100% Swift with no extra libraries, so it should build relatively easily in XCode 10 (iOS 10 or later).
 After I finish all the icons and other artwork, I'll submit it to the app store.

 I work on this in small 5 minute increments while learning Cocoa and Swift, so not all the code is as 'best practice' as I'd like, but it's getting there.